What is Pre-Market Trading?

 Pre-market trading is a key session that can set the tone for the regular trading hours.
 However, the market may still reverse as the trading session slowly progresses.
 Since there’s always a bit of uncertainty and increased volatility with pre-open market sessions, trading during these periods is recommended only for experienced traders and investors.

 If you’re keen on investing in equity or any other segment, consider opening a trading account and demat account from m.Stock for a seamless experience.
 The trading platform of m.Stock is packed with features and is robust enough to handle high volumes of trades.
-Additionally, you also get to enjoy zero brokerage trades on all segments for life without any restrictions whatsoever.
+Additionally, you also get to enjoy zero brokerage trades on equity delivery, mutual funds and IPOs.